subsquid/docs/docs/fuel-indexing/fuel-datasource/field-selection.md

 ### Transaction

-`Transaction` data items may have the following fields:
+Fields of `Transaction` data items may be requested by the eponymous fields of the field selector.
+Composite fields like `inputContract` are requested in their entirety by a single selector.

+Here's a detailed description of possible `Transaction` fields:

 ```ts
 Transaction {